paulosuzart/starred_ml/README.md

       - `language` - the language of in question
       - `starred` - a list of objects with the following keys:
          - `name` - name of the repository
+         - `slug` - slug version of the language
          - `html_url` - Github url
          - `description` - repository description
          - `owner_login` - the repository owner login